 Does asking for donations make you a little uncomfortable?
 Whether in person, on the phone, or via email, it is important for a nonprofit to ask for donations.
 Getting comfortable calling on others for financial support means more donations and being one step closer to hitting your nonprofit’s goals.

 Remember, the mission of your organization is to make the world a better place.
 Asking for donations is really an invitation for people to join you on the journey—to help with the work and to celebrate the successes.
-When it comes to asking for donations, the focus should shift from reports and figures to story, the beautiful story of your nonprofit.
+When it comes to asking for donations, the focus should shift from reports and figures to the beautiful story of your nonprofit.

 Why Do I Need a Story to Get Donations?

 Your nonprofit has a unique story.
 Who had the dream?
 How did it get off the ground?
 What have been the challenges?
 Who are some of the heroes?
 What are the biggest victories?

 Think of asking for donations as an opportunity to share this story with potential donors.
 They’re not interested in reams of spreadsheets and data.
 They want to know the organization’s mission and vision.
 How it has changed lives and enhanced the target community?

 Tell the story and let them know how far their financial contribution will go.
 For instance, if your cause works to reduce air toxicity in lower-income areas, tell that story.
 Look at this example:

 Who are you helping?
 Focus on one or two families, their stories, and how their health is affected by the toxicity.
 If possible, provide images of the family members and their community.

 What will donations do?
 Detail how installing air purifiers, upgrading buildings to meet acceptable safety standards, and ongoing testing will improve their health and quality of life.

 Why is this important?
 Describe how people are getting sicker because of an increased risk of allergies, asthma, and other lung problems.
 Show how this interrupts their work, school, and daily activities.